RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 B.	XACML
 C.	SAML
 D.	SPML
-Answer: B
+Answer: C

 ### Question # 67 - Bert is considering the use of an infrastructure as a service cloud computing partner to provide virtual servers.
 Which one of the following would be a vendor responsibility in this scenario?
 A.	Maintaining the hypervisor
 B.	Managing operating system security settings
 C.	Maintaining the host firewall
 D.	Configuring server access control
-Answer: B
+Answer: A

 ### Question # 68 - Nuno’s company is outsourcing its email system to a cloud service provider who will provide web- based email access to employees of Nuno’s company.
 What cloud service category is being used?
 A.	PaaS
 B.	IaaS
 C.	SaaS
 D.	FaaS
-Answer: B
+Answer: C

 ### Question # 69 - What software development methodology is most closely linked to the DevSecOps approach?
 A.	Waterfall
 B.	Spiral
 C.	Agile
 D.	Modified waterfall
-Answer: B
+Answer: C

 ### Question # 70 - Bailey is concerned that users around her organization are using a variety of cloud services and would like to enforce security policies consistently across those services.
 What security control would be best suited for her needs?
 A.	DRM
 B.	IPS
 C.	CASB
 D.	DLP
-Answer: B
+Answer: C

 ### Question # 71 - Roger recently accepted a new position as a security professional at a company that runs its entire IT infrastructure within an IaaS environment.
 Which one of the following would most likely be the responsibility of Roger’s firm?
 A.	Configuring accessible network ports
 B.	Applying hypervisor updates
 C.	Patching operating systems
 D.	Wiping drives prior to disposal
-Answer: B
+Answer: C

 ### Question # 72 - In which cloud computing model does a customer share computing infrastructure with other customers of the cloud vendor where one customer may not know the other’s identity?
 A.	Public cloud
 B.	Private cloud
 C.	Community cloud
 D.	Shared cloud
-Answer: B
+Answer: A

 ### Question # 73 - 	Kristen wants to use multiple processing sites for her data, but does not want to pay for a full datacenter.
 Which of the following options would you recommend as her best option if she wants to be able to quickly migrate portions of her custom application environment to the facilities in multiple countries without having to wait to ship or acquire hardware?
 A. A cloud PaaS vendor
 B.	A hosted datacenter provider
 C.	A cloud IaaS vendor
 D.	A datacenter vendor that provides rack, power, and remote hands services
-Answer: B
+Answer: C

 ### Question # 74 - Which one of the following statements about cloud networking is not correct?
 A. Security groups are the equivalent of network firewall rules.